 Every Union student has an ePortfolio: a folder created by the Academic Office.
-That folder lives in the student's Google Drive associated with her or his utsnyc.edu email address (not the Drive connected to any personal Gmail account).
-If you cannot access your ePortfolio after following these instructions, contact Chris McFadden at cmcfadden@utsnyc.edu or write to academics@utsnyc.edu for assistance.
+That folder lives in the student's Google Drive associated with their @utsnyc.edu email address (not the Drive connected to a personal Gmail account).
+If you cannot access your ePortfolio after following these instructions, email Chris McFadden at cmcfadden@utsnyc.edu or academics@utsnyc.edu for assistance.
+Access to your ePortfolio is available any time.

-To access your Google Drive, go to your utsnyc.edu email inbox.
-In the upper right hand corner of the screen there is an icon of nine small squares.
-Float your mouse over the icon to see "Google Apps" icon.

-Click on the "Google Apps" icon.
-A menu of apps will appear including the Google Drive icon.

-Click on the Drive icon.
-Your list of Google Drive folders is displayed.

-On the left of this screen, click on the folder named "Shared with me."
+- 1. To access your Google Drive, log into your utsnyc.edu email inbox.
+In the upper right corner of the screen, there is an icon of nine small squares.
+Float your mouse over the icon to see "Google Apps" icon. - 2.
+Select the "Google Apps" icon.
+A menu of apps appears including the Google Drive icon.
+Select the Drive icon to display your list of Google Drive folders. - 3.
+On the left side of the screen, select the folder "Shared with me".

-Look for your ePortfolio in the "Shared with me" folder.
-The folder is named like this:
+4. Look for your ePortfolio in the "Shared with me" folder, named like:

-[Your degree] ePortfolio - (2017) LastName, FirstName - ab1234 (your entering year) your name - your UNI)
+[Degree] ePortfolio - (2023) LastName, FirstName - ab1234

+(your entrance year) (your UNI)

-Click on the ePortfolio folder to open the contents of your ePortfolio.
+5. Select the folder to open the contents of your ePortfolio.